 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

-A popular perfume by Molinard for women and men, released in 2012.
-The scent is earthy-green.
-The longevity is above-average.
+A popular perfume by Molinard for women and men, released in 2015.
+The scent is floral-sweet.
 It is still in production.

 Similar fragrances